-Challenge 5: Have Rover drive the path described by the graph and table below.
-Use the rv.forward_time(), rv.backward_time() and rv.stay() functions.
+Challenge 5: Have Rover drive the path described by the graph and table below and on page 5.2.

+Use the rv.forward_time(),

+rv.backward_time() and rv.stay() functions.

-- Your students will need to change the values for speed in each segment. - After students drive this challenge, have them run the CHKPTHPY program and select Challenge 5 to compare what Rover actually drove with the challenge graph. - Example Program: DL5T.py
+- Your students will need to change the values for speed in each segment. - After students drive this challenge, have them compare the plot of position vs. time for Rover against the challenge graph on page 5.2. - Example Program: challenge5.py